 At least one of the symptoms should be a depressed mood or loss of interest in activities.
 Major depression is usually treated with psychotherapy and medication.
 For some people with severe depression that is not relieved by psychotherapy or antidepressant medications, electroconvulsive therapy may be effective.
 Persistent depressive disorder is a type of mild and long-lasting depression.
 People suffering from dysthymia experience symptoms that are less severe than those experienced by patients with major depressive disorder (MDD).

 Because the symptoms of dysthymia last so long and may not have a major impact on your life, you may not even realize you have the condition.
+Treatment for persistent depressive disorder includes psychotherapy, lifestyle changes, and medication.
 Bipolar disorder is a type of depression in which a patient oscillates between periods of abnormally elevated mood (mania) and depressive episodes.
 Since bipolar disorder includes periods of mania as well as depression, treatment is different from MDD, which does not include mania.
 This helps prevent the intense ups and downs associated with bipolar disorder.

 Talk therapy can also help you recognize what triggers mania and depression and help you better manage your symptoms.
 Medicines may also be prescribed to help stabilize moods.
 Seasonal affective disorder is a period of major depression that occurs most often during the winter months, when days get shorter and you get less and less sunlight.
 It usually disappears in spring and summer.
 Treatment for seasonal affective disorder includes light therapy, psychotherapy, medications, and lifestyle changes.
 A combination of antidepressant and antipsychotic drugs can treat psychotic depression.